zac-k/specimen-generator/docs/index.md

 ![example](example.png)

-This is a render of the model, showing the carbon support film, a square particles, and arrows describing the local magnetisation direction.
+This is a render of the model, showing the carbon support film, a square particle, and arrows describing the local magnetisation direction.
 A nearest neighbour method is used to determine the magnetisation at each voxel in the specimen.
 Note that the carbon film is not used in the following example.

 ### Total projected phase
 ![projected phase](total_projected_phase.png)